giomvp/sqls/highLead/README.md

 # High Lead

-Generate sales reports and commission analysis from a database by querying transaction data across quotes, orders, invoices and credit memos.
-The reports require aggregating data at both document and item line level while tracking flow from quote to order to invoice.
+Generate **sales reports and commission analysis** from a database by **querying transaction data** across quotes, orders, invoices and credit notes.
+The reports require **aggregating data at both document and item line level** while tracking flow from quote to order to invoice.
 Implemented 4 reports:

 1. List all sales documents with customer info and amounts.
 2. Document flow for a given customer from quote to invoice to credit.